robbailiff/eleventy-base-blog/posts/2021-02-27-how-to-configure-the-collections-in-netlify-cms-1.md

 ---
 ## Introduction

 Using the Netlify CMS for the first time was very confusing.
 I didn't really know what I was doing and I basically just copied the code from the setup tutorial and hoped it work.
 In particular, I had no idea what it was actually doing or how to change the template in the CMS to match the pre-existing posts format.
-I think I finally got to the bottom of it after a bit of playing around and reading the docs.
+I think I finally got to the bottom of it after a bit of playing around and reading the Netlify CMS documentation [here](https://www.netlifycms.org/docs/configuration-options).

 ## Collections